dn-blip/curry/README.md

    - Include it in your source files with `#include "curry.h"`.

 ## Usage
 Compile like normal C code.
-Note that you need to link against `<termios.h>` on Linux/MacOS/BSD, and kernel32.lib on Windows.
+Note that you need to link against `kernel32.lib` on Windows.